MIS-Anterior Cervical Discectomy/Fusion

 Dr. T performs all Anterior Cervical Discectomy and Fusion using the latest in minimally invasive surgical techniques and technology:

-• After the space is cleared out, The small spacer that match your unique anatomy is packed with the bone graft material and this is inserted into the area previously occupied the full disc.
-This restores your normal disc height, alignment, and open up the spinal canal where the spinal cord and nerve roots have more room to properly function.
+- After the space is cleared out, a small spacer that matches your unique anatomy is packed with bone graft material and inserted into the area previously occupied by the full disc.
+This restores your normal disc height, alignment, and opens up the spinal canal where the spinal cord and nerve roots have more room to properly function.

-• The small screws are placed to secure the spacer to your spine.
-This construct will sit inside the disc.
+- Small screws are placed to secure the spacer to your spine.
 Dr. T does not use the bulky plate or screws in front of your spine.
-This can minimize difficulty swallowing and minimize collateral damage to the nearby discs and spine.
+This can minimize difficulty swallowing and collateral damage to nearby discs and spine.

-• The intended result is that, when the cervical fusion heals completely, one strong, solid bone formation takes the place where the damaged disc once was; thus maintain your normal alignment.
+- When the cervical fusion heals completely, one strong, solid bone formation takes the place of the damaged disc, maintaining your normal alignment.

-Our focus on minimally invasive surgical procedures means that patients generally experience pain relief quickly and see shortened recovery times that allow them to return to their daily life much sooner.
+Our focus on minimally invasive surgical procedures means that patients generally experience pain relief quickly and see shortened recovery times.
 Our patients often report an improved quality of life immediately following their ACDF surgery.